Steve Rider: Return to ITV

+The viewers not only have a wide variety of car to look forward to but also, in 2012, the increased spectacle that the latest Next Generation Touring Car regulations will bring with turbocharged engines and flaming exhausts,” he said.
+“In some ways it's taking an element of the iconic RS500 days with their turbos and performance in the early Nineties – an era which people still recall with great affection – and adding it to the modern-day BTCC with its many great different makes and models of car.

 With Adrian Chiles's arrival as the channel's main football anchor in May 2010, it was announced that Rider was leaving ITV.
 His last presenting role as the football anchor on ITV was the 2010 Champions League semi-final between Lyon and Bayern Munich.
 However, he returned as the main presenter of ITV's coverage of the Rugby World Cup 2011.

 Sky

 In December 2011, it was announced that Rider had joined Sky Sports to present F1 Legends for Sky Sports F1; the channel debuted in March 2012.

 Other work

 Rider was the main host of the Autosport Awards for 28 years before stepping down in 2017.

 Rider set up Racing Past Media, and in 2022 agreed a deal with ITV to organise and make available significant volume of F1 coverage from the first 30 years of the sport.

 Books

 In 2003 he wrote the official BBC book, BBC Sports Personality of the Year – a 50-year history of the awards programme.
 Rider further released his 2006 book Europe at the Masters, which was an insight into European success at the Major event.
 During 2012, Rider released his autobiography My Chequered Career: Thirty-five years of televising motorsport.